 Our websites do, however, make limited use of 'cookies' with your approval, to improve your experience of our sites.
 This means that some Personal Data (including internet protocol (IP) address) “Technical Data1” and usage data, such as the number of visitors to the various parts of our sites (“Usage Data”) will be collected through our websites.

 We use Hotjar in order to better understand our users’ needs and to optimise this service and experience.
 Hotjar is a technology service that helps us better understand our users experience (e.g. how much time they spend on which pages, which links they choose to click, what users do and don’t like, etc.) and this enables us to build and maintain our service with user feedback.
 Hotjar uses cookies and other technologies to collect data on our users’ behaviour and their devices.
-Hotjar stores this information in a pseudonymized user profile.
-Neither Hotjar nor we will ever use this information to identify individual users or to match it with further data on an individual user.
+This includes a device's IP address (processed during your session and stored in a de-identified form), device screen size, device type (unique device identifiers), browser information, geographic location (country only), and the preferred language used to display our website.
+Hotjar stores this information in a pseudonymised user profile.
+Hotjar is contractually forbidden to sell any of the data collected on our behalf.
 For further details, please see Hotjar’s privacy policy here.

 If your internet software is configured to not allow cookies, you may experience some difficulty in using our search and compare features.